Falguni-12/Excel-Projects/Coffee Shop Sales Personal Project/Readme.md

 ## __Objective__

-This project seeks to have highly visualized metrics on sales including total revenue, transactions, best-selling items, and busier hours.
-In turn, it avails the coffee shop managers a means of understanding their performance on different products and stores to make informed choices.
-1. To get overall sales, transaction numbers, and the top-selling product
+This project aims to provide clear visual metrics on key sales aspects, such as total revenue, number of transactions, top-selling products, and peak sales hours.
+It helps coffee shop managers understand product and store performance, enabling them to make better decisions.
+The goal is to track overall sales, identify the most popular products, compare store revenue, and discover customer preferences for different product lines
-2. To know the peak hours for sales and what are the best-selling products
-3. Comparison of stores based on revenue
-4. Identify which product lines are liked by customers the most

 ## __Analytical Goal__